 If you're legally homeless, explain why you are and include evidence.
 This could include:

 - evidence of why you had to leave your home, for example an eviction notice

-- a letter from your support worker or a police report if you had to leave because of domestic violence
+- a letter from your support worker or a police report if you had to leave because of domestic abuse or other violence

 - a letter from family saying you can't continue to stay with them